azat-co/practicalnode/chapter6/chapter6.md

   .redirectPath('/admin')
 ```

-Everyauth is so smart that it automatically adds a `/logout` route, this means our route (`app.get('/logout', routes.user.logout);`) won't be used.
+Everyauth is so smart that it automatically adds a `/logout` route, which means our route (`app.get('/logout', routes.user.logout);`) won't be used.
 So we need to add some extra logic to the default Everyauth strategy.
 Otherwise, the session will always keep admin = true.
 In the `handleLogout` step, we clear our session by calling the exact same method from `user.js`:

 ```js
 everyauth.everymodule.handleLogout(routes.user.logout)